esmarin/ttout001/docs/info.md

 ## How it works

-The project is implementing a 4-bit adder
+The project is implementing a 4-bit adder using 4 1-bit full-adders

 ## How to test

-The inputs are 4-bits.
-So I use the lower 4-bits of the inputs for an input and the higher 4-bits for the other input
+The inputs to the adder are 4-bits.
+So I use the lower 4-bits of the inputs (ui_in[3:0]) for one 4-bit input and the higher 4-bits (ui_in[7:4]) for the other input.
+There is an additional input (cin) that uses the pin uio_in[0] .
+The output to the adder is using the bit uo_out[4:0] , 4-bits for the output (uo_out[3:0]) and 1-bit for the carry out (uo_out[4]).

+To test, just provide inputs and check the outputs.
+Read the test files for this project for an example.

 ## External hardware